 I started playing saxophone pretty young, after attending a concert in Metz with my parents.
 A few years later I also started playing piano, and I would often sneak into the concert room after music lessons to play on the grand piano.

 Let’s just say I was not on the quiet end of the scale, regularly hurting my fingers playing Chopin or Liszt.
-On one such instances a teacher named Eric Fiegel (left on this photo) heard me as he was passing by and came to ask if I would like to join his jazz big band as a pianist!
+On one such instance a teacher named Eric Fiegel (left on this photo) heard me as he was passing by and came to ask if I would like to join his jazz big band as a pianist!

 Playing with them would yield some of the best moments I ever had behind a piano, but little did I know that years later, the exact same thing would happen to my future wife...